CY033/projects33-google-dorking/README.md

 - Ensure you have permission to perform Google dorking on the specified target.
 - This tool is intended for educational and authorized security testing purposes only.
 Unauthorized use is illegal and unethical.
+- Before start Dorking open firfox or any browser.

 ## License